octue/octue-sdk-python/docs/creating_services/getting_started.md

     logger.info("Finished example analysis.")
 ```

-## Add the twine file
+## Add the Twine file

-The Twine file is a JSON file stating what kind of data is expected as inputs and outputs of the service.
-It shows users
+The Twine file is a JSON file containing schemas stating what kind of data is expected as inputs and outputs of the
-what can be sent to the service and what to expect as output.
-Inputs and outputs that violate the schemas won't be
+service.
+It shows users what can be sent to the service and what to expect to receive.
+Inputs and outputs that violate
-processed and will cause an error.
+the schemas won't be processed and will cause an error.

 Create a file at the top level of the repository called `twine.json`: